nasa/astrobee/tools/localization_analysis/readme.md

 from the recorded graph_state messages in the provided bagfile.

 ## `groundtruth_sweep`
+Creates groundtruth in parallel for a set of bagfiles.

 ## `imu_analyzer`
+Generates comparison plots for raw and filtered IMU data.

 ## `make_groundtruth`
+Creates a groundtruth map and bagfile containing groundtruth poses for a provided bagfile.

 ## `make_map`
+Creates a map for a provided bagfile, optionally merged with an existing map as well.

 ## `parameter_sweep`
 Runs a parameter sweep for the graph localizer on a bagfile and plots the results.